Thursday, April 30, 2009

 Chocolate Cream TartTasting Notes

-This pie was silky, velvety, rich and chocolatey with a crunch from the shortbread crust.
-I might try using a less bitter chocolate or Dorie's Chocolate Pudding as the filling next time, but this was a winning dessert.
+This pie was silky, velvety, rich, and chocolatey with a crunch from the shortbread crust.
+I might try using less bitter chocolate or Dorie's Chocolate Pudding as the filling next time, but this was a winning dessert.

 Links to Other Chocolate Cream Tarts